“This way,” called Nivia. “Just a little farther.”

 Luke watched her advance, ready to reach forward the moment her step faltered.
 She got within arm’s length of the nearest stalagmite and stretched out a hand to touch its pale surface.
 It seemed to take forever.
 The cave air was still, the only sound the constant drip, drip, drip.
-Nivia suddenly flinched and touched the top of her head.
-“What the…” Her gaze slowly tilted up, and then she screamed.
+Nivia flinched and touched the top of her head.
+“What the…” Her gaze slowly tilted up, then she screamed.

 The stalagmite convulsed and rippled.
 The motion traveled up its length, and for the first time Luke registered just how tall it was, just how skinny.
 His eyes followed the rippling motion to a knob he hadn’t noticed before, a bulge in the otherwise perfectly straight column, like a joint on a bony finger.
 When the convulsions reached that point, the stalagmite bent.
 Then Luke saw what had made Nivia scream.

 The tip of the stalagmite descended into view, and it wasn’t a stalagmite at all.
 It was a hand.

 It all happened in the span of half a second.
 The hand struck like a snake, wrapping skeletal fingers around Nivia’s head.
 Luke rushed forward to pull it off her, but as soon as he touched it, he recoiled with a gasp.

 He’d expected it to be cold.
 He hadn’t expected it to be soft.
 Squishy.

 “Get it off me!”
 Nivia shrieked.
 She was trying to pry one of its fingers loose, but having little luck.
 Luke reached forward a second time, but a sound to his left made him pause.